auremoser/web-coding/syllabus.md

 > "In short, we're tasked with transforming data into directives.
 Good analysis parses numerical outputs into an understanding of the organization.
 We "humanize" the data by turning raw numbers into a story about our performance." ~ J. Bladt + B. Filbin

+This week kicks off our visualization series, we'll be exploring data sets for time-series interactives and statistical charts/graphs.

 ![JDeaths](https://raw.githubusercontent.com/auremoser/web-coding/master/_imgs/timeseries.jpg)

 **Interactive to Inspire**: